Should I rent or buy a home? Important questions to ask

 Banks will provide financing for up to 90% of the property purchase price (i.e. margin of financing of 90%).
 Do you have sufficient savings to pay for the 10% deposit required upfront?
 Some would advice that you shouldn’t buy a home until you can afford a 20% down payment, but be wary of the opportunity cost (see below) involved in forking out a large down payment.

 You should also be aware that there are other upfront costs involved in purchasing a property such as legal fees and stamp duty, plus other fees and disbursements.
-We estimate that you should add an additional 2.7% (for properties priced at RM100k) to 3.8% (for properties priced at RM1.5 mil) of the property purchase price on top of your deposit.
+We estimate that you should add an additional 2.7% (for properties priced at RM100k) to 3.8% (for properties priced at RM1.5 mil) of the property purchase price on top of your deposit, so should I rent or buy a home?

 What about monthly costs?